What happens on the day of the GMAT?

 The GMAT is administered in the same way to everyone (except those students who have requested and been approved for accommodations due to disability).
 The GMAT is a standardized test not only in the questions it asks, but also in the way students can expect their test day to go—everyone will have a very similar experience when taking the GMAT, and needs to adhere to the same set of rules.

 It’s a good idea to arrive at the testing center at least 30 minutes before the start of your appointment.
-There are a number of procedural events that need to take place before you can start your exam, and they are likely to take some time.
+There are several procedures that occur before you can start your exam, and they take some time.

 After check-in and identification procedures have occurred, you will be asked to put all non-allowed belongings (including cell phones, calculators, jackets, and food) into a locker provided to you.
 You must do this before you can enter the testing room.

 The testing proctor will then provide you with a notebook and marker (you will use this as scratch paper—you are not allowed to bring in your own), go over testing protocol, escort you to your testing station, and sign you in to your test.

 Before you start the test, you will have to agree to a non-disclosure statement, and enter the business schools (up to five) that you want to have receive your scores.
 If you want more reports sent, you will have to pay extra for them.

 After your agreement and school selection, you can begin the test.
 Expect the test to take around three and a half hours (breaks included).
 You have the option of taking two scheduled 8-minute breaks during the test.
 To take breaks, you must raise your hand and wait for the proctor to come to you and escort you out of the testing room.